General terms and conditions of Humbaur GmbH

 4. For parts which the supplier has not manufactured himself, he accepts only a warranty in which the manufacturing works guarantee these parts for him and preferably only in the form of ceding such claims to the purchaser.

-5. The guarantee provided by the seller expires, for example, when the purchaser or a third party perform inappropriate repair work on the object delivered or when it was changed by installing third-party parts or when the purchaser does not adhere to the specifications of the seller regarding the handling of the object delivered or when it is determined that the total weight or the permissible gross weight according to the road traffic licensing ordinance or the payload or the carrying capacity of the chassis according to the purchasing contract was exceeded and when the damage is causally related to such change or treatment.
+5. The guarantee provided by the seller expires, when the purchaser or a third party perform inappropriate repair work on the object delivered or when installing third-party parts changed it and when the damage stands in causal relationship to such repair or change.
 The resulting consequences will not give rise to any fault-based claims.
-The warranty also lapses if it is established that there is an excess in the total authorised weight according to the relevant terms of the road traffic regulations or the axle loads or in the payload on which the supply contract is based, or in the chassis load-bearing capacity.
+The warranty also lapses if it is established that there is excess in the total authorised weight according to the relevant terms of the road traffic regulations or the axle loads or in the payload on which the supply contract is based, or in the chassis load-bearing capacity.
 Natural wear and damage which can be attributed to careless and/or unskilled handling are excluded from the warranty.